VipinJain1/VIP-Data-Mining---Unsupervised-Learning/README.md

 Refer:https://cs.wmich.edu/alfuqaha/summer14/cs6530/lectures/ClusteringAnalysis.pdf

 (i)  Get Original Points: -> generate clusters.
 (ii) now optimal clustering. apply Lloyd ago.
 (iii) sub-optimal clustering. different initialization, apply Lloyd algo. you might get different results.
-Keep trying until you get stable centroids.
+Keep trying until you get stable centroids. so repeat k-means multiple tikes with different initialization and pick the best clustering based on smaller intra cluster and larger inter cluster distances.

+### K-Means++:
+Random initilization - smart initilization. init in k-means: task pick c1,c2,....ck.
+(i) Pick the first centroid c1 randomly from D dataset.
+(ii) create a distribution as follows. for each Xi, xi = square of dist.
+(Xi, to the nearest centroid); distance square of each point to the centroid for each cluster and Create distances d1, d2, dn. pick a point from D-{C1} with a prob to di.

+Trying to pick points that are as far as possible which has highest value of distance square of (X, nearest centroid).
+K-Means++ does gert affected by outliers.. ifd we have iassue, repeat K-Means++ n times.

+### Limitation of k-Means:

+Clusters of different sizes, densities, non-globular shapes. k-emas would not work.
+Solution: increase K value, and put all together to make stable cluster, but hard job to do.

+### K-Medoids:
+Problem K-Means I have centroids c1,c2...cn. my centroids may not be interpretable.

+Example Amazon Food review:
+Each Xi represent review ( review text) using BOW. my cells might have some value that might be hard to interpret.
+Instead of giving me Cj's centroid using means, if you gave me X10 part of D, as the first centroid can read my review text. so, what if each centroid is each data point in data set 'D' so Ci = Xj :D This algorithm is K-medoids. very popular algorithm.

+Partitioning around Medoids (PAM):
+(i) Same initilazation like in Kmeans++  : pick k points from data set.
+(ii) Assignment:  sasme thing , closed medoids.
+If xi : Sj if medoid j is the closest medoid (iii) Update/Recompute: Here is the difference.  we say, for each medoid , we (a) swap each medoid point with non-medoid point.
+ (b)